-- to develop a guideline for an IP; - to create a platform for the exchange of best practices and experiences regarding IPs (using IMPEL-TFS Basecamp).
+- to develop a guideline for waste shipment inspection planning and the preceding risk assessment; - to exchange best practices and experiences regarding inspection plans.

 As a result, Member States should be able to draft comparable inspection plans by using the same or equivalent IP elements, e.g. concerning risk assessment.
 This is important for creating a level playing field since there exist currently huge differences in the implementation of the WSR while illegal trafficking within Europe and port hopping constitute serious challenges (see IMPEL-TFS Enforcement Actions III Final report).